Brad Edwards Photography

 In 2016 Alison began work on her first full-length album in many years.
 Songs From the Third Act was recorded with drummer/producer Shawn Soucy (One Horse Blue, Alibi) at Spirit Studio in Surrey, BC, and engineer Brian Campbell (Powder Blues, Ferron) at Wizard Sound Services in Vancouver.

-The collection showcases the varied genres of Alison’s writing, encompassing country, blues, and acoustic roots and features a stellar lineup of Soucy (drums and percussion), Brent Gubbels (bass), Darryl Havers (piano/accordion), Nolan Murray (fiddle) and pedal steel master Charlie Hase.
+Released in 2018, the collection showcases the varied genres of Alison’s writing and features a stellar lineup of Soucy (drums and percussion), Brent Gubbels (bass), Darryl Havers (piano/accordion), Nolan Murray (fiddle) and pedal steel master Charlie Hase.

 Described by one reviewer as “a stunning, sad, funny, sexy and lovely collection of songs” evoking such legendary songwriters as Guy Clark, Garnet Rogers and Townes Van Zandt, the album is enjoying airplay on Canadian campus stations and folk/roots radio in the USA.